Here is a brief overview of the development and history of the Nikon F5.

 (Images courtesy of NASA)

 Since the Apollo and Skylab era, Nikon’s partnership with NASA gave way to numerous camera innovations and allowed a test bed for Nikon to explore further development.
 Almost all of Nikon’s flagship models have travelled into space albeit some more modified than others.
 It was also the birthplace of the first Nikon/Kodak digital cameras.
 The few F5’s lucky enough to travel into space were virtually the same as those in the hands of many photojournalists and photographers, a testament to the manufacturing standards of Nikon.
 All that changed was the internal lubricant.
-The F5 first flew aboard Endeavour in 1998.
+The Nikon F5 first flew aboard the Space Shuttle Endeavour in 1998.